Vabble/VABDAO/docs/src/contracts/dao/StakingPool.sol/contract.StakingPool.md

 *Should be called before users start staking in order to generate staking rewards*

+*This can't be called when a migration has started*

 ```solidity
 function addRewardToPool(uint256 _amount) external onlyNormal nonReentrant;